 The parent’s perspective

-Mark says his 17-year-old daughter Anna is a dab hand at saving and managing money, and that her sensible approach came from having a piggy bank when she was younger, as this helped to teach her the value of money.
+Mark says his 17-year-old daughter Anna is a dab hand at saving and managing money.
+Her sensible approach came from having a piggy bank when she was younger and helped her to understand the value of money, he adds.

 Mark also thinks it’s important to get teenagers working.
 “Encourage them to earn money as early as possible,” he says.
 “That doesn’t mean just washing your car – get them out into the world!”

 For 16 and 17-year-olds, a Barclays Young Person’s account is great for managing money.
-As well as being free11, safe and packed with features, your child can get easy access to their finances in branch, at ATMs and through our app7.
+As well as being free10, safe and packed with features, your child can get easy access to their finances in branch, at ATMs and through our app6.

 At certain times throughout this article you may be linked to websites owned and operated by other organisations and will be subject to their terms and conditions.